bitwes/Gut/README.md

 The bulk of the tests for Gut are in [test_gut.gd](test/unit/test_gut.gd) and [test_test.gd](test/unit/test_test.gd).  [test_signal_watcher.gd](test/unit/test_signal_watcher.gd) tests the class used to track the emitting of signals.
 The other test scripts in `unit` and `integration` should be run and their output spot checked since they test other parts of Gut that aren't easily testabled.

-For convenience, the `main.tscn` includes a handy "Run Gut Unit Tests" button that will kick off all the test scripts.
+For convenience, the `main.tscn` includes a handy "Run Gut Unit Tests" button that will kick off all the essential test scripts.

 # Who do I talk to?
 You can talk to me, Butch Wesley